-Net cash used in investing activities for the three months ended March 31, 2020 was \$2,000 compared to net cash provided by investing activities of \$2.7 million for the three months ended March 31, 2019.
+Net cash used in investing activities for the three months ended March 31, 2021 was zero compared to \$2,000 for the three months ended March 31, 2020.
 Net cash used in investing activities in the three months ended March 31, 2020 relates primarily to the purchase of equipment.
-Net cash provided by investing activities for three months ended March 31, 2019 relates primarily to transactions involving marketable securities in the normal course of business.